The 10 biggest financial crises in history & how they changed business

 9. Global Financial Crisis

-These mortgages were soon being lent on the basis of smoke and mirrors.
-When the music stopped, investment banks like Lehman Brothers were holding the bag and all lending suddenly stopped.
-Only radical intervention by the Federal Reserve prevented the worst – but the crisis of 2008 devastated consumers and businesses across the US and Europe.
+These mortgages were soon being lent based on smoke and mirrors.
+When the music stopped, investment banks like Lehman Brothers were holding the bag, and all lending suddenly stopped.
+Only radical intervention by the Federal Reserve prevented the worst, but the crisis of 2008 devastated consumers and businesses across the US and Europe.

 10. Eurozone crisis